gilescope/atoi_radix10/README.md

 From discussions on reddit, it turns out someone else has stumbled on the exact same ideas before @KholdStare, Wojciech Muła. http://0x80.pl/articles/simd-parsing-int-sequences.html

+Notes:

+This is called SWAR: Simd within a register.